Single-peptide protocol

 Protocol Details

-• Cycle: 4–8 weeks typical; evidence base does not define an optimal cycle length.
+• Cycle: 8–16 weeks total; titration occupies only the first 2 weeks, then 100 mg maintenance.
+The evidence base does not define a single optimal cycle length.

 Storage